Jeff McWhinney: Deaf rights and organisations

-In 1995 he became chief executive officer (CEO) of the British Deaf Association (BDA), one of the largest societies for deaf people in the UK.
-From this position, he was involved in gaining UK Government recognition of British Sign Language as an official language.
+In 1995, he made history as the first Deaf person to become the chief executive officer (CEO) of the British Deaf Association (BDA), one of the UK's largest Deaf societies.
+During his tenure, he united 34 national and local Deaf organisations, successfully lobbying for UK Government recognition of British Sign Language as an official language by Andrew Smith (British politician).